cdmwebs/exgboost/README.md

 ### Precompiled Distribution

-We currenly offer the following precompiled packages for EXGBoost:
+We currently offer the following precompiled packages for EXGBoost:

 ```elixir
 %{